flowithflo/flowithflo.github.io/mld.md

 returning to the bloodstream near the neck at the left subclavian (lower collarbone) vein.
 These 500-600 filter stations work continuously to prevent (reduce) harmful pathogens from forming in our body in our everyday life.

-With the specific light pressure strokes apply for any conditions (normal people to pre-surgery and post-surgery patients) that almost everyone can benefit from it.
+With the specific light pressure strokes apply for most conditions (normal people to pre-surgery and post-surgery patients) that almost everyone can benefit from it.
 A +/- 20 ~ 50 minutes-per-session is usually counselled as a first-time participant and gradually increases or decreases the duration in the following sessions.
 Small adjustment may necessitate differently upon the time of your health condition.